nathan-sprague/CV_lab/README.md

 <br><img src="images/annotate1.jpg" width="400"><br>

 <b>After labeling > 100 files, export the images</b><br>
-- You will see a few options to choose.
+- You will see a few options to choose from.
 Keep them the way they are for now.
 Just press "Export!"
  - It will flash through all of the images you trained.
  - Look in the folder called "bee_images".
 There will be two folders.
 One called bee_train, and one called bee_validate.
 Inside the folders, there are the images that you labeled, plus an .xml file that has the bounding boxes that you made.
  - The bee_train folder should have about 10x as many files as the bee_validate folder.
 The ratio can be whatever you want, but 10:1 is typically used.